 Futures contracts can be difficult to master at first.
 After all, this particular trading scene is a lot more complex than simply buying and selling assets.

 But, with the right knowledge of how things work, you have the option of placing much more sophisticated trades.
 This includes the ability to choose from long and short positions, and access your chosen market with leverage.
-Furthermore, you can exit your position at any given time before the futures contract expire.
+Furthermore, you can exit your position at any given time before the futures contract expires.